RIKEN-SysSoft/PiP/README.md

 ### To run your PiP programs

-* Running PiP programs
-    Consult [EXECMODE](EXECMODE) file located at the same directory with this file for details.

-* How to check if PiP programs run under PiP environment
-    check if they are shared the same address space by the following command,
+* pip-exec(1) command

+    Let's assume your that have a non-PiP program(s) and wnat to run as PiP tasks.
+All you have to do is to compile your program by using the above pipcc(1) command and to use the pip-exec(1) command to run your program as PiP tasks.

+        $ pipcc myprog.c -o myprog
+	$ pip-exec -n 8 ./myprog
+	$ ./myprog

+    In this case, the pip-exec(1) command becomes the PiP root and your program runs as 8 PiP tasks.
+Your program can also run as a normal (non-PiP) program without using the pip-exec(1) command.
+Note that the 'myprog.c' may or may not call any PiP functions.

+    You may write your own PiP programs whcih includes the PiP root programming.
+    In this case, your program can run without using the pip-exec(1) command.

+    If you get the following message when you try to run your program;

+        PiP-ERR(19673) './myprog' is not PIE

+    Then this means that the 'myprog' is not compiled by using the pipcc(1) command properly.
+You may check if your program(s) can run as a PiP root and/or PiP task by using the pip-check(1) command;

+        $ pip-check a.out
+	a.out : Root&Task

+    Above example shows that the 'a.out' program can run as a PiP root and PiP tasks.

+* pips(1) command

+  You can check if your PiP program is running or not by using the pips(1) command.

+    list the PiP tasks via the 'ps' command;
         $ pips -l [<command>]

+    or, show the activities of PiP tasks via the 'top' command;
+        $ pips -t [<command>]

-    Here, <command> is the name of PiP program you are running.
+    Here <command> is the name of PiP program you are running.

+  Additionally you can kill your PiP tasks by using the same pips(1) command;

+        $ pips -s KILL [<command>]

 ### To debug your PiP programs by the pip-gdb command